 Democratic Congresswoman Carolyn Maloney of New York in January again sponsored a resolution to restart the ratification process needed to add the amendment to the US constitution.

 The provision would not change any laws, but seeks to formally give women the same citizenship status as men.

 While 76% of constitutions around the world in some way guarantee women's equality, the US constitution, technically, does not.

-In the wake of the #MeToo movement, it's easy to see why the ERA is back on legislators' agenda, but why has it taken so long?
+It's easy to see why the ERA is back on legislators' agenda in this political climate, but why has it taken so long?